-Certain goods and services are exempt from VAT.
-Exempted items include unprocessed agricultural products, seeds, fertilisers, textbooks, education services, medical services, certain bank services, and financial institution services.
+The supply and importation of certain goods and services are exempt from VAT; including unprocessed agricultural products, seeds, fertilisers, equipment for agricultural purposes, international transportation services, educational goods and services, certain medical goods and services, certain bank services, and financial institution services.

 There is no concept of export services in the VAT Law.
-It appears that all services from all sources are subject to VAT.
+It appears that all services from all sources are subject to the standard VAT of 10%.

-One unique feature of Lao PDR VAT is that VAT is imposed on the services rendered by overseas service providers to domestic service users (withholding VAT).
-Domestic service users have an obligation to withhold VAT on top of the service fees paid to overseas service providers.
+One unique feature of the Lao PDR VAT is that VAT is imposed on the services rendered by overseas service providers to domestic service users.
+Domestic service users have an obligation to withhold VAT on the service fees paid to overseas service providers and pay the VAT to the tax authority.
 The rate of withholding VAT is 10%.